 - research of lasting significance

 - design innovation

 - environmental and/or sustainable design

 To be considered eligible, Chapter Medalist award nominees must be current ASID professional or allied members in good standing.
 Current chapter presidents, fellows or members of the current ASID National Examiners Committee are ineligible.
 Other notes on eligibility:

-- Nominees must have demonstrated significant chapter involvement for 10 years or more as an affiliate, allied or professional member.
+- Nominees must have demonstrated significant chapter involvement for 10 years or more as an associate, allied or professional member.

-- Members who have relocated to another chapter are eligible for a chapter educator medalist award, provided that the submitting chapter board supplies relevant material to substantiate the candidate's total of 10 years involvement within the respective chapters.
-The submitting chapter should also contact the previous chapter (only if the 10 year period includes another chapter) and ask for a letter of reference from a professional member in the former chapter who knows the candidate's experience with the former chapter.
+- Members who have relocated to another chapter are eligible for a Chapter Medalist award, provided that the nominating chapter board supplies relevant material to substantiate the candidate's total of 10 years involvement within the respective chapters.
+If applicable, the nominating chapter also should contact the previous chapter served within the 10-year period to request a letter of reference from a professional member in the nominee’s former chapter.

 - It shall be the responsibility of the chapter board to research, document, and make its evaluation of the quality and quantity of the nominee's contribution, as well as the ethical character and professionalism of the nominee.